TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_ospi_enet.md

 # Steps to Run the Example

 Since this is a bootloader, the example will be run every time you boot an application using this example.
-It is run from a QSPI boot media unlike other examples which are usually loaded with CCS.
+It is run from a OSPI boot media unlike other examples which are usually loaded with CCS.
 Nevertheless, you can build this example like you do for the others using makefile or build it via CCS by importing as a project.

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).
 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
-- Refer to the page \ref BASIC_STEPS_TO_FLASH_FILES to flash the sbl_qspi_enet bootloader to the EVM in UART Boot Mode.
+- Refer to the page \ref BASIC_STEPS_TO_FLASH_FILES to flash the sbl_ospi_enet bootloader to the EVM in UART Boot Mode.
-  Ensure that you should flash the sbl_qspi_enet bootloader, rather than the default sbl_qspi bootloader.
-Optionally, you can also flash the application image to the QSPI flash memory at offset 0x80000 as mentioned in \ref BASIC_STEPS_TO_FLASH_FILES.
+  Ensure that you should flash the sbl_ospi_enet bootloader, rather than the default sbl_ospi bootloader.
+Optionally, you can also flash the application image to the OSPI flash memory at offset 0x81000 as mentioned in \ref BASIC_STEPS_TO_FLASH_FILES.
 Alternatively, you can omit this step and transmit the application image over Ethernet using the procedure outlined below.
-- Once the sbl_qspi_enet bootloader image is flashed on the EVM, switch to QSPI Boot Mode and refer to the page \ref BASIC_STEPS_TO_FLASH_FILES_OVER_ENET to send an application image over ethernet to the EVM.
+- Once the sbl_ospi_enet bootloader image is flashed on the EVM, switch to OSPI Boot Mode and refer to the page \ref BASIC_STEPS_TO_FLASH_FILES_OVER_ENET to send an application image over ethernet to the EVM.
 # See Also

 \ref DRIVERS_BOOTLOADER_PAGE